-Empty, rinse, and replace cap.
-If the cap cannot go back on the container, smaller metal caps (i.e. bottle caps) should be disposed of in the trash.
+• Empty, rinse, and replace cap.
+If the cap cannot go back on the container, smaller metal caps (i.e. bottle caps) should be disposed of in the trash, as they will likely fall through the MRF sorting machine and end up as waste or a contaminant.
 Metal caps larger than 2 inches in diameter should be separated from glass and recycled.